buildingfirefoxos/Building-Blocks/README.md

 You can find more information on how to use Building Blocks in [buildingfirefoxos.com](buildingfirefoxos.com).
 All examples showed there are also available inside "style" forlder, but in a more friendly manner.

-This repo is maintained by [@rnowm](https://github.com/rnowm).
-Feel free to add your suggestions in issues section.

 Cross brower support
 -----------------------